 One of the gratifying aspects of this plant is that fact that it grows like a weed.
-Take a look at the picture below that was taken on June 15th of 2016.
-This is another plant that I have in a different pot, but is the exact same variety.
+Take a look at the picture below that was taken on June 15th, just 2 months after I first sawed the trunk off.

 And two months later, by mid-August, look how big it is!
 At this point, it was taller than me.